chbh-opensource/chbh-on-bear/docs/getting_started.md

 ## Step 2: RDS Projects

-<b>You'll need to be a member of a BEAR project and have a BEAR linux account to use BlueBEAR.</b> Your PI and lab can help with this.
+**You'll need to be a member of a BEAR project and have a BEAR linux account to use BlueBEAR.** Your PI and lab can help with this.
 A detailed guide for [accessing BEAR](https://docs.bear.bham.ac.uk/bluebear/accessing/) is provided on the technical docs.

 ## Step 3: BEAR Portal

-<b>[BEAR Portal](https://docs.bear.bham.ac.uk/portal/accessing/) provides web-based access to a range of BEAR services,</b> such as JupyterLab, RStudio, and various other GUI applications.
+**[BEAR Portal](https://docs.bear.bham.ac.uk/portal/accessing/) provides web-based access to a range of BEAR services**, such as JupyterLab, RStudio, and various other GUI applications.
 BEAR Portal is only available on campus or using the University Remote Access Service.

 ## Step 4: Launching interactive sessions

-<b>From the BEAR Portal there are three options for launching an interactive analysis session.</b>
+**From the BEAR Portal there are three options for launching an interactive analysis session.**

 - Some software packages have [GUI Apps](https://docs.bear.bham.ac.uk/portal/gui_apps/) installed on BlueBEAR that can be launched from the BEAR Portal - the main example for neuroimaging analysis is MATLAB.